-Jerry came home from work and the storm door was left unlocked.
-A few minutes later Monty, my three-year-old neighbor, came in the door without knocking.
-He loves to come over for a visit especially since there is usually a treat for him.
-Soon, with a treat in hand, Monty headed towards the door but stopped suddenly.
+When my husband came home from work, he left the storm door unlocked.
+A few minutes later, Monty, my three-year-old neighbor, came in without knocking.
+He loves to come over for a visit, since there is usually a treat for him.
+Soon, with a treat in hand, Monty headed towards the door, but paused.
 He said to me, “Don’t you know you should lock your door?”
 His comment brought a smile and a thought, “You did not give me time!”
 This encounter has stayed with me.
-Each time I remember it, I have found myself laughing and thinking.
+Each time I remember it, I laugh.

-Remembering my silent thought once again, “Monty, you did not give me time;” I realize that I had made an excuse, even if I did only verbalize it to myself.
+Remembering my silent thought once again, “Monty, you did not give me time;” I realize I had made an excuse.
 Likewise, how often do I fail to do what God says are the right things to do and make excuses?
-The word “time” in my thought also popped out at me.
+The word “time” in my thoughts also popped out at me.
 Time often contributes to excuses, “I don’t have time” or “next time I will do the right thing.”
-It was not by coincidence that three-year old Monty came in my unlocked door.
-God used him to remind me to lock my door; and more importantly, He has things for me to do and there is no excuse, even time, for not doing them.
+It was not by coincidence that three-year-old Monty came in my unlocked door.
+God used him to remind me to lock my door; and more importantly, He has things for me to do and there is no excuse for not doing them.

 Lord God, thank you for the delight of knowing Monty; and how You used his visit to lead me to repentance and a more conscious desire to do the things You tell me to do.
 Thank you for Your forgiveness and grace.
 I pray in Jesus’ name, Amen.